 Richardson believes much of that connection is due to Allen’s magnetism as a performer, noting that young dancers in Harvey seemed inspired by her performance.
 “She’s courageous, she’s brave, she’s unapologetic, she’s beautiful.
 She’s not afraid to be herself, as a performer, and as an artist.
 And I think in terms of dance, but also in terms of communicating really challenging emotions and ideas, that’s incredibly inspirational for a young woman to see.”

-JULIA’s premiere season in Perth and its subsequent run in Albany will also be framed by discussion, with a half-hour conversation with leading women from arts, sport, politics and business before the show, and a post-show audience Q&A.
+JULIA’s premiere season in Perth and its subsequent run in Albany will also include discussion, with a half-hour conversation with leading women from arts, sport, politics and business before the show.

 It’s clear these pre-and-post show conversations are just as important to Richardson as the work itself and that’s because she believes that art has a vital role to play when it comes to commentary on the issues of the day.